Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Numerical experiments

 \subsection{Sloshing in a closed tank}

 We now consider a test case with closed (solid-wall) boundaries, for which energy conservation is expected to hold because the fluxes $h$ and $j$ involve multiplication with $q_{3}$ and $q_{4}$, which are zero at the boundaries.
 The test case features a closed rectangular tank in which the two fluids are brought out of equilibrium, so that sloshing occurs.
-The implementation of the boundary conditions is described in \cite{SanderseVeldman2019}.
 The parameters are identical to those of the previous test case, see \autoref{tab:gaussian_test_case_parameters}, except that the initial condition for the hold-up perturbation is different.
 It is given by

-with $\Delta \widehat{\alpha_L} = 0.2$.
+with $\Delta \widehat{\alpha}_L = 0.2$.
 This yields a straight slanted interface, with $\alpha_L=0.3$ at the left boundary and $\alpha_L=0.7$ at the right boundary: see \autoref{fig:results/sloshing/evolution}.

+This is not a typical sloshing case, since the TFM was designed to model long-wavelength phenomena, and indeed we have taken $L \gg H$.
+Therefore we are not able to explicitly capture typical sloshing phenomena such as wave breaking.
+However, the effect of such small-scale phenomena on the averaged flow may be included in the model via closure terms \cite{Holmas2010}.
+With accurate closure terms, the TFM can closely match DNS results, as shown in \cite{BuistSandersevanHalderEtAl2019}.
+This is not included here, as this would lead to dissipation of energy and not allow us to show the energy-conserving properties of our proposed numerical discretization.

 Like in the first test case, initially the total energy of the system consists of only potential energy.
 Under the presence of gravity (via the level gradient terms) the interface starts to flatten, which is achieved via a right-running and a left-running wave, that emanate from the left and right boundary, respectively.
 Around $t=7 \, \mathrm{s}$ the interface is almost completely flat, and all potential energy has been converted into kinetic energy, and the interface starts to slant (`slosh') again in the opposite direction. \autoref{fig:results/sloshing/evolution} shows this behavior up to approximately the point that the lower fluid reaches its maximum height at the left boundary.
 Note that the evolution of the hold-up fraction is not exactly symmetric, amongst others because the wave speed in the `deep' part is different from the wave speed in the `shallow' part.
 Also in this test case, the mass of each phase is conserved up to machine precision, but there is a (physical) inflow of momentum at the boundaries, due to the level gradient terms.